How to fall asleep faster and sleep better

 This audio-only video will guide you through a routine to help relax your mind and body.

 2. Manage your worries

-Concern or anxiety about the COVID-19 outbreak is normal, but these feelings can affect how easily you fall asleep and how well you sleep.
+Lots of us have had extra concerns or anxiety because of COVID-19, and these feelings can affect how easily you fall asleep and how well you sleep.

 There are things you can do in your day to help manage your worries, like talking to someone you trust and switching off from the news.